MicrosoftDocs/well-architected/well-architected/operational-excellence/observability.md

 - **Define clear retention times on storage for cold analysis**: We recommend this practice to enable historic analysis over a specific period.
 It can also help you control storage costs.
 Implement processes that ensure data is archived to cheaper storage and aggregate data for long-term trend analysis.

 - **Analyze long-term trends to predict operational issues**: Evaluate long-term data to form operational strategies and also to predict what operational issues are likely to occur, and when.
-For example, if average response times are slowly increasing over time and approaching the maximum target.
+For example, you might note that average response times are slowly increasing over time and approaching the maximum target.

 For detailed guidance on these recommendations, see the Analysis guide (link to Analyze monitoring data for cloud applications guide)